Phoenix Center What's New Archive

 Lawrence J. Spiwak, Telecom Tussle: Panel Should Probe Landscape, THE OKLAHOMAN (12 December 2004).

-T. Randolph Beard, George S. Ford and Lawrence J. Spiwak, Quantity-Discount Contracts as a Barrier to Entry, PHOENIX CENTER POLICY PAPER No. 20 (November 2004). [pdf file]
+T. Randolph Beard, George S. Ford and Lawrence J. Spiwak, Quantity-Discount Contracts as a Barrier to Entry, PHOENIX CENTER POLICY PAPER No. 20 (November 2004). [pdf]

 Conference Material, 2004 State Regulator Retreat.